richardyoungdev/richardyoungdev/README.md

-Hey, I’m Richard! 👋
+Hey, I’m Richard!

-I’m a software engineer.

-My experiences in entrepreneurship, military leadership, and management consulting are complimented with software development.
+I’m a software engineer with accomplishments in entreprenurship, military leadership, and management consulting.

-I build products to help people live happier lives.
+I build products to help people live happier lives. 🥳

 <!---
 richardyoungdev/richardyoungdev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.